Dickinson, North Dakota

 Dickinson is a city in and the county seat of Stark County, North Dakota, United States.
-The population was 25,679 at the 2020 census.
-Dickinson is home to the Ukrainian Cultural Institute, which has a museum and holds events year round for the local Ukrainian community.
-Western North Dakota has a high concentration of people of Ukrainian descent.
+The population was 25,679 at the 2020 census, making it the seventh most populous city in North Dakota.
+Dickinson, founded in 1881, is also home to Dickinson State University.

 Since the North Dakota oil boom the city has become one of the fastest-growing cities in the United States.
 According to the 2020 census, the city is estimated to have a population of 25,679, however, other sources have estimates of the population at 33,646 or possibly exceeding 35,000.
-The rapid growth of the city led to an increase in crime and homelessness within the city limits.
+Dickinson is home to the Ukrainian Cultural Institute, which has a museum and holds events year-round for the local Ukrainian community.

-Dickinson is the principal city of the Dickinson Micropolitan Statistical Area, a micropolitan area that covers Billings and Stark counties and had a combined population of 34,591 at the 2010 census.
+Dickinson is the principal city of the Dickinson Micropolitan Statistical Area, a micropolitan area that covers Billings and Stark counties and had a combined population of 34,591 at the 2020 census.

 History

 Dickinson was founded in 1881.
 Dickinson was named for its founder, W. S. Dickinson, a native of Malone, New York.

+In 1924, Dickinson was the site of a tornado that killed nine people, making it the fourth deadliest tornado in North Dakota's recorded history.
+Dickinson was the site of an EF3 tornado in 2009 that damaged more than 450 homes and businesses, with 100 beyond repair, but with no injuries or casualties.

+The rapid growth of the city due to an oil boom led to an increase in crime and homelessness within the city limits in the 2010s.